svenbolte/chartscodes/readme.txt

 == Frequently Asked Questions ==
 = How do I test is IPFflag installed properly? =
 You can place `[ipflag]` shortcode to add current IP address country name and flag image to your page or post.
 To display country name and flag image of IP address other than current you can use this shortcode like  `[ipflag ip="some_ip_address"]`.
+For more details to display there are shortcode parameters: details=1 and browser=1, both defaulting to 0

 = Can you provide example for fetching country info and flag for imaginary `123.123.123.123` IP address from country Croatia? =
 You can use something like this: